Bilingual staff Attorney-clear unit

 Application Deadline: Open Until Filled

-To Apply: Submit a letter of interest, current resume and writing sample to Victoria Hester at .
+To Apply: Submit a letter of interest, current resume and writing sample to Victoria Hester at email@example.com.
 Cover letter and email subject line should clearly reference “Bilingual Staff Attorney- CLEAR”.
 Cover letter should include description of any experience, personal or professional, with low income or other marginalized communities.
 The Northwest Justice Project is especially interested in qualified candidates whom are professional, personal and/or service experience allow them to contribute to and support the legal aid community’s commitment to race equity.

 NJP is committed to a policy of equal opportunity and fosters an environment free of barriers and discriminatory practices.
 NJP actively promotes mutual respect, acceptance, teamwork and productivity.
 NJP is committed to maintaining an organization whose staff, Board and clients are diverse in background, experience, race, color, national origin, gender, age, religious reference, marital status, sexual orientation, gender identity, gender expression, sensory, mental or physical abilities, veteran status, and other qualities that strengthen the program while reinforcing its commitment to basic fairness.
 People of color, people who identify as transgender, lesbian, gay, or bisexual, and those with disabilities are strongly encouraged to apply.
 Individuals needing a reasonable accommodation for the application or interview process or for more information about the project should contact Victoria Hester at (206) 707-0998.